 “Now may the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep…” Heb.
 13:20, NIV

-So, through covenants Bible Gateway, we see that both Law and Grace are in all covenants except the Edenic Covenant which was made before sin entered the world.
-Each covenant is not a different way of God dealing with mankind but a building block on the way to the end goal: The New Covenant.
+So, through the covenants view of the Bible Gateway, we see that both Law and Grace are in all covenants except the Edenic Covenant, which was made before sin entered the world.
+Each covenant is not a different way God deals with mankind but a building block on the way to the end goal: The New Covenant.
 So, for example, God’s dealings with Abraham are not essentially different than God’s dealings with Moses.
-The covenant with Moses takes the Covenant of Abraham [and all the other previous ones] and advances the revelation of God.
-Another example, one of the purposes of the Law is to reveal the righteous standard of God.
+The covenant with Moses takes the Covenant of Abraham [and all the previous ones] and advances the revelation of God.
+Another example is that one of the Law's purposes is to reveal God's righteous standard.
 That standard has never changed and never will change.
-In order for it to change, there would have to be a change in the character of God - which would mean He is not the God the Bible declares Him to be.
+For it to change, there would have to be a change in the character of God - which would mean He is not the God the Bible declares Him to be.

 He made known to us the mystery of his will according to his good pleasure, which he purposed in Christ, to be put into effect when the times reach their fulfillment—to bring unity to all things in heaven and on earth under Christ…That power is the same as the mighty strength he exerted when he raised Christ from the dead and seated him at his right hand in the heavenly realms, far above all rule and authority, power and dominion, and every name that is invoked, not only in the present age but also in the one to come.
 And God placed all things under his feet and appointed him to be head over everything for the church, which is his body, the fullness of him who fills everything in every way.
 [Eph.
 1:9-10, 19-23, NIV]

-However, the Old Testament is the foundation on which the New Testament is build.
+However, the Old Testament is the foundation on which the New Testament is built.
 The principles and revelations of how God works shown in the Old Testament have not changed.
-We will never come to a balance view of the New Testament if we do not have a proper understanding and respect of the Old Testament.
-We could say that the Old Testament is the Bible Gateway for a fuller and richer understanding of the New Testament and the New Testament is the Bible Gateway for correctly understanding what God was doing in the Old Testament.
+We will never come to a balanced view of the New Testament if we do not have a proper understanding and respect for the Old Testament.
+We could say that the Old Testament is the Bible Gateway for a fuller and richer understanding of the New Testament, and the New Testament is the Bible Gateway for correctly understanding what God was doing in the Old Testament.

-Which of these two presuppositions you begin with will greatly influence how you understand things like the nature of God, the relation of law and grace, the purpose of Israel, the reason for the Church, etc. Obviously, only one can be the right foundation to enter the Bible Gateway.
-You will go to Bible Scripture with one of these to viewpoints; however loosely held.
-As you examine the Bible for yourself, keep a careful eye out for Scripture verses and concepts that will confirm or challenge your choice.
+Which of these two presuppositions you begin with will significantly influence how you understand things like the nature of God, the relation of law and grace, the purpose of Israel, the reason for the Church, etc..
+Obviously, only one can be the right foundation to enter the Bible Gateway.
+You will go to Bible Scripture with one of these two viewpoints, however loosely held.
+As you examine the Bible for yourself, watch for Scripture verses and concepts that will confirm or challenge your choice.
 Don’t be afraid to follow where the evidence leads.